code-saturne/code_saturne/docs/doxygen/user_guide/running_a_computation.md

 ------------------------|------------------------------------------------------------
 `CS_ALL_TO_ALL_TRACE`   | Define tracing level for all-to-many operations (integer value).
 `CS_TIME_KERNELS`       | Activate low-level timing of various computation kernels (0 or 1), with logging directly to standard output.
+`CS_PROFILE_TIME_STEP`  | When profiling with a supported profiling library (currently, CUDA's NVTX), allows selecting a time step
+                        | at which profiling will be activated.